-Use a separate column of Part I, lines 23 through 31, to show each item lost or damaged from a single casualty or theft.
-If more than four items were lost or damaged, use additional sheets following the format of Part I, lines 23 through 31.
+Use a separate column of Part I, lines 22 through 30, to show each item lost or damaged from a single casualty or theft described on line 22.
+If more than four items were lost or damaged, use additional sheets following the format of Part I, lines 22 through 30.